web-padawan/awesome-web-components/README.md

 * [Introducing Polymer 0.5.1](https://blog.polymer-project.org/releases/2014/11/12/release-0.5.1/) We announce significant releases here on the blog, highlighting the major new features as well as breaking changes.
 * [Polymer Web Components With Marionette.js](http://blog.jeremyfairbank.com/javascript/polymer-web-components-with-marionette-js/) JavaScript is a playground.
 If you disagree, then I encourage you to read Atwood’s Law.
 A quick Google search will reveal the law in full force with assemblers, machine emulators, and programming languages all written in JavaScript.
 That is just a small sampling.
 Go peruse the npm registry for plenty of build tools, frameworks, and servers written in JavaScript.
 We are tinkerers, especially in the JavaScript community.
 Sometimes our creations are practical and sometimes they are just fun.
 * [Creating a Polymer Chat App with Material Design](http://www.pubnub.com/blog/creating-a-polymer-chat-app-with-material-design/) I am showing how to create yet another chat app with Material Design using Polymer to create a simple but visually appealing app with a great user-experience
+* [Best Practice for Creating Custom Elements](http://www.broken-links.com/2015/01/27/best-practice-creating-custom-elements/) It looks like custom elements, and web components in general, are beginning to break through into general developer consciousness, as I see more and more articles and talks discussing what they are, what they are good for, and how to make them.

 ## Getting Started